 The residential life staff is given security training during the week prior to school opening and is given refresher training during weekly staff meetings.
 Security is always a topic of concern among the staff because of the remoteness of the campus and the general complacency that can occur when serious incidences do not often happen.
-All members of the residence life staff are certified in first aid and CPR.
+All members of the residence life staff are CPR certified.